pchapin/solarium/README.md

 Each folder contains a `README.md` file that describes the programs in that folder and how to use them.

-## Building with Visual Studio

-Before Visual Studio can be used, it is necessary to install pthread4w.
-This is a Windows implementation of the POSIX threads API.
-It can be downloaded from [SourceForge](https://sourceforge.net/projects/pthreads4w/).
-Unzip the archive in any convenient location and use `nmake` to build and install the library.
-The default installation location is in a folder `PTHREADS-BUILT` as a sibling folder to where the source code is located.

-Add an environment variable named `PTHREADS_HOME` that points to the `PTHREADS-BUILT` folder.
-The Visual Studio project files use this environment variable to locate the pthread4w library.

-You can now open the Visual Studio solution file in the root folder and build the entire project.
-Each folder contains a Visual Studio project file that can be used to open just that folder in Visual Studio.

 Peter Chapin
 spicacality@kelseymountain.org